Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 Most people come to careers in substance abuse counseling with a lot of passion and a lot of practical understanding of addiction and the damage it does.
-Often, though, they also come without much idea how to get started in actually helping people recover.
+Often, though, they also come without much idea of how to get started in actually helping people recover.
 The system of therapy, the requirements of licensure, and all the particular harms and treatment techniques take a more structured kind of education than any amount of life experience with addiction can deliver.

 We’ve got the program you’re looking for somewhere on one of our lists covering college degrees and certificate programs at every level.